HeardLibrary/graphs-without-ontologies/GraphData/readme.md

 -----
 !ETL!
 -----
-Extract Data from DASH via XQuery OAI-PMH script XQuery transform the XML data into CSV data for load into neo4j Cypher code loads the CSV data into neo4j
+1. XQuery script extracts data from DASH via OAI-PMH.
+2. XQuery scripts transform the XML data into CSV data for load into neo4j.
+3. Cypher code loads the CSV data into neo4j from the command line using neo4j-shell.

 -------------------------------------------
 OAI and Dublin Core Metadata Fields in DASH to map to Properties on Neo4j Nodes